codyd51/gala/Notes.md

 https://ipsw.me/download/iPhone3,1/10B329

+difficult to write anything that plays around in userspace because there's no way to set up a toolchain for iOS 4 / iOS 6 -- so bootROM exploits are the only good choice

 can't use "const char* x = "..." in C becuase it'll be put in __cstring, which is lost when we creaet the shellcode any strings need to be `.asciz` in assembly and loaded that way